 Parking Poobah, runner: Joe Tait.
 With the race rapidly growing in popularity, we needed someone to deal with the influx of people, many of whom will drive.
 Joe’s got the job of figuring out where to put all the cars, and getting runners to the start line as efficiently as possible.
 Real job: Banker at Morgan Keegan.

 Trail Master Poobah, runner: Nina Steinberg.
 A great debate raged at P2P Global HQ as to whether the title Trail Master Poobah was redundant, so we feel the pain of distressed linguists everywhere.
-Nina is the only person to have run every single P2P, and routinely takes engraved tankards for age group awards.
-She will (with the assistance of many volunteers) be flagging the course the day before the race and making sure it’s swept of flags afterwards, as we strive to leave behind nothing but footprints.
+Nina is the only person to have run all 13 of the first iterations of the race, and routinely took engraved tankards for age group awards.
+She will (with the assistance of many volunteer Trail Pixies) flag the course the day before the race and make sure (with her team of Trail Pixies) that it’s swept of flags afterwards, as we strive to leave behind nothing but footprints.
 Real job: Part time teacher, running store employee, mother to four wild boys, and pretty much a Jane of all trades still trying to figure out what she wants to be when she grows up.

 Water Poobah, runner: Wayne Rubin.
 Want to run a race without water?
 Didn’t think so.
 Wayne oversees our water stops at miles 3.8 (Mamaroneck), 7.5 (Scarsdale) and 10.8 (Eastchester).
 He was a critical member of the organizing committee for the Westchester Triathalon, and for many years, was captain of the Masters’ Division of the Westchester Track Club.
 His motto: No Race Director ever got yelled at for having too much water.
 Real job: Attorney.